-In this chapter we will represent the transmission medium of fiber optic witclt corifain the transmitter, receiver and connectors with the process of placing information onto an information carrier.
+In this chapter we will represent the transmission medium of fiber optic witch contain the transmitter, receiver and connectors with the process of placing information onto an information carrier.

-2.2 'I'ransmitter
+2.2 Transmitter

 The Transmitter component serves two functions.
 First, it must be a source of the light coupled into the fiber optic cable.
-Secondly, it niustmodilate this light so as to represent the binary data that it is receiving from the Source, With the first of these functions it is merely a light emittefor a source of flight.
-With the second of these functions it is a valve, generally operatilig by vacyin.
-The intensity of the light that the fiber.
-Within the context of interest in this book the Source provides the data to the Transmitter assonic digital electrical signal, The Transmitter can then be thoughfor as Electro-Optical (EO) transducer, First some hisfory.
-At the dawn of fiber optic data communication" twenty-five years ago, there was no such thing as a commercially available Transmitter, The network a: fchitect putting together a fiber optic data link hadto design the Transmitter himself.
+Secondly, it must modulate this light so as to represent the binary data that it is receiving from the Source.
+With the first of these functions it is merely a light emitter or a source of light.
+With the second of these functions it is a valve, generally operating by varying the intensity of the light that it is emitting and coupling into the fiber.
+Within the context of interest in this book the Source provides the data to the Transmitter as some digital electrical signal.
+The Transmitter can then be thought of as Electro-Optical (EO) transducer.
+First some history.
+At the dawn of fiber optic data communications twenty-five years ago, there was no such thing as a commercially available Transmitter.
+The network architect putting together a fiber optic data link had to design the Transmitter himself.
 Everything was customized.

-The Transmitter was typically designed using discrete electrical and Blectro-optical devices, This very quick:ly gave way to designs based upon hybrid modules containing integrated circuits, discrete components (resistors and capaciters) and optical source diodes (light emitting diodes-LED's or laser diodes), The modulation function was generally performed using separate integrated circuits and everything was placed on the same printed circuit board.
-By the 1980's higher and higher data transmission speeds were becoming of interest to the data link architect, The design of the Transmitter while still generally customized became more complex to acoommodate these higher.speeds.
-A greater part of the Transmitter was implemented using VLSI circuits and attention was given to minimizing the number of board interconnects, Intense research efforts were undertaken to integrate the optical source diode and the transistor level circuits needed fer modulation on a common integrated circuit substrate, without compromising performance.
-At present, the Transmitter continues to be primarily designed as a hybrid unit, containing both discrete components and integrated circuits in a single package, By the late 1980's commercially available Transmitter's became available.
-As a result, the link design could be kept separate :from the Transmitter design,
+The Transmitter was typically designed using discrete electrical and Electro-optical devices.
+This very quickly gave way to designs based upon hybrid modules containing integrated circuits, discrete components (resistors and capacitors) and optical source diodes (light emitting diodes-LED's or laser diodes).
+The modulation function was generally performed using separate integrated circuits and everything was placed on the same printed circuit board.
+By the 1980's higher and higher data transmission speeds were becoming of interest to the data link architect.
+The design of the Transmitter while still generally customized became more complex to accommodate these higher speeds.
+A greater part of the Transmitter was implemented using VLSI circuits and attention was given to minimizing the number of board interconnects.
+Intense research efforts were undertaken to integrate the optical source diode and the transistor level circuits needed for modulation on a common integrated circuit substrate, without compromising performance.
+At present, the Transmitter continues to be primarily designed as a hybrid unit, containing both discrete components and integrated circuits in a single package.
+By the late 1980's commercially available Transmitter's became available.
+As a result, the link design could be kept separate from the Transmitter design.

-The link architect was relieved frem the need to do high-speed circuit design or to design proper bias circuits for optical diodes.
+The link architect was relieved from the need to do high-speed circuit design or to design proper bias circuits for optical diodes.

-The Transmitter could generally be looked at as a black box selected to satis:fy certain requirements relative to power, wavelength, data rate, bandwidth, etc. This is where the situation remains today.
-To do a proper selection of a commercially available Transmitter you have to be able to know what you need in order' to match your other link requirements, You have to be able to understand the differences between Transmitter candidates.
+The Transmitter could generally be looked at as a black box selected to satisfy certain requirements relative to power, wavelength, data rate, bandwidth, etc. This is where the situation remains today.
+To do a proper selection of a commercially available Transmitter you have to be able to know what you need in order to match your other link requirements.
+You have to be able to understand the differences between Transmitter candidates.
 There are many.
 We cannot begin to approach this in total.
-However, we can look atthis in a limited way.
-Ttansmitter candidates can be compared on the hasis of two characteristics.
-Transmitter candidates can be compared on the hasis of the optical source component employed andthe method of modulation.Let us deal with the optical source componentoffheTransmitter first.
-This has to meet a number of requirements, These are delineated below:
+However, we can look at this in a limited way.
+Transmitter candidates can be compared on the basis of two characteristics.
+Transmitter candidates can be compared on the basis of two characteristics.
+Transmitter candidates can be compared on the basis of the optical source component employed and the method of modulation.Let us deal with the optical source component of the Transmitter first.
+This has to meet a number of requirements.
+These are delineated below: